ishaaq34/Chipseq_analysis_tutorial/src/01_geo_fastq_download.md

 ## Level 2: Fetching the data

-To download data, we use a tool called `fastq-dl`.
+To download data, we use a tool called [fastq-dl](https://github.com/rpetit3/fastq-dl).
 It acts like a smart librarian—you just give it the ID number, and it deals with the complicated databases for you.

 ### 2.1 Download a Single Sample
 If you have a Run ID (starts with **SRR** or **ERR**), use this command: